-Although the Security Council is under no obligation to follow the panel’s recommendations, it adopted the above-mentioned recommendations on 15 November 2019, within just days of them being made, and decided that all States shall prevent the sale, supply and transfer of potential components of improvised explosive devices to Somalia.
+Although the Security Council is under no obligation to follow the panel’s suggestions, it adopted the above-mentioned recommendations on 15 November 2019, within just days of them being published, and decided that all states shall prevent the sale, supply and transfer of potential components of improvised explosive devices to Somalia.
 It also authorised the maritime interdiction of arms imports and charcoal exports that could benefit Al-Shabaab and other armed groups.

 It is important to note that the UN itself has no independent means of enforcement.
 Instead it relies on its Member States.
 Given that many Member States have limited resources or a lack of political enthusiasm to apply to the implementation and enforcement of UN sanctions, there are questions in some instances about their efficacy.
 However, there are clear exceptions to this, most notably the relatively efficient mechanisms through which the European Union incorporates UN sanctions into its jurisprudence (as discussed above).
 The result of this is that UN sanctions become directly applicable in EU Member States and enjoy the full weight of those jurisdictions’ often robust legal enforcement infrastructure.

 Another exceptional example is the UN Oil-For-Food inquiry, which named companies suspected of breaching Iraqi sanctions.
 In the United Kingdom, this led to the Mabey & Johnson prosecutions by the Serious Fraud Office and the Scottish prosecution of the Weir Group plc (both of which are discussed further in Chapter 5 of this Guide).